Iris-Luxton/meepster-journal/README.md

 Welcome to Meepster Journal!

 This site is still under development but upgrade is underway.
-Meepster journal is my learning diary with simple features
+Meepster journal is a learning diary with saved resources and simple features to assist your studying like adding, editing and deleting items in your list.
+As you start to enter them you will start to remember!

 To do list:
-- This site need to be responsive
+- User feature to be linked with noting function
-- Back end need to be added for jquiz
+- Styling to be improved
-- Front end need to be improved for cquiz and the site in general
+- Unit testing
-- Question is still in WIP, function get and delete are not yet tested
+- Deployment